world-wide-lab/world-wide-lab/docs/guides/deployment.md

 2. Click on the top-right corner, where youre account name is written.
 3. Click on "Security credentials".
 4. Create a new access key and copy the access key ID and secret access key.

+## Deploying with Node.js

+If you prefer to use the command line, you can also deploy World-Wide-Lab using Node.js and Pulumi.
+This is a bit more complex, but allows you to automate or change the deployment process.

+### Requirements

+When deploying with Node.js you will need to install the same requirements as when deploying with the Desktop App (see above) and install Node.js on your computer.

 #### Installing Node.js